latest planet(s) updated or added: 23 September 2024

 We humans, on our planet, used to be very strange creatures – as our young keep telling us.
 They luckily have the freedom to live their lives to the fullest.
 I can only call them, lovingly, lucky bastards.

-When I was young, everyone had big dreams (it actually makes me laugh today what we used to call big dreams): a beach villa, a collection of fast cars, friends that made others jealous of who we hang out with, partners others which they could have, bodies like gods, an empire of businesses, several yacht (anyone could have one), large parties the world talked about, daring adventures, unrivaled records, and anything else that would make the neighbours, family members and practically everyone else jealous and that would make us look like the out-of reach perfect perfection, the person to be in awe of.
+When I was young, everyone had big dreams (it actually makes me laugh today what we used to call big dreams): a beach villa, a collection of fast cars, friends that made others jealous of who we hang out with, partners others wished they could have, bodies like gods, an empire of businesses, several yacht (anyone could have one), large parties the world talked about, daring adventures, unrivalled records, and anything else that would make the neighbours, family members and practically everyone else jealous and that would make us look like the out-of reach perfect perfection, the person to be in awe of.
 (Insert a big sigh.)
 It’s not like these days were all bad.
-If you were in such a bubble, you could have some unforgettable moments (mostly fleeting but they were there).
+If you were in such a bubble, you could have some unforgettable moments.

 But these moments were always fleeting and jealously is only gratifying at the very beginning.
 There comes a time when you wish you could have friends.

 But that wasn’t even the big problem.
-That was the personal side of those of us who the more they had the emptier they felt.
+That was the personal dilemma for us, who felt the emptier the more we had.

 The big problem was that we were exhausting ourselves, each other and our planet with the pursuit of things that have no meaning (as our young will explain to you in great length.
 Oh, do they love explaining.)